 From afar, it can be easy to look at the Flint, Michigan water crisis as a political issue – it even found itself steeped in a recent presidential debate.
 But at the root of it all, are the people of Flint.

 Yes, of course we want to know how so much lead got into the city’s potable water supply.
-But, as a mother to a 3-year-old son, a part of me can’t see past the anger I feel, thinking about the vulnerable children whose developing nervous systems may be permanently harmed.
+But, as a mother, a part of me can’t see past the anger I feel, thinking about the vulnerable children whose developing nervous systems may be permanently harmed.

 What can you do to minimize lead exposure?